Dog Pulls On Leash Tried Everything

 Dog pulls on leash tried everything

-Do your dog pull on the leash and you have tried everything?
+The dog pulls on the leash and you have tried everything?
 Do you daydream of having ‘loose leash walking with your dog?
 Do you see other dogs and wish ‘man why can’t Fido be like them’.
 You are not alone.
-Dogs who APPEAR like they do not pull are dogs that are: Small, Low energy, or Old.
+Dogs who APPEAR like they do not pull are usually: Small, Low energy, or Old.
 Only 10% of people are successful at teaching a dog to not pull

 OVER 64% Of People Complain About Leash Pulling Dogs

 To be the 10% we need to deconstruct some lies that have been fed to you.
 This is why your dog pulls on a leash despite trying everything.
 Both product and service marketing tactics prey on consumers.
 For example, you might see a ‘no pull’ harness on amazon which is a marketing tactic.
 Optimizing for equipment reduces pain associated with pulling but does not solve pulling.
 Another lie is trainer-based.
 YouTubers and online classes try to sell you heelwork as the solution to pulling.
-But they only work when you have treats.
-Online training only gives you half of the information from pet parents you frustrated.
+But they only work when you have a focused dog.
+Online training only gives you half of the information which is why so many complain that ‘the dog pulls on leash and they have tried everything’.

 WHY EQUIPMENT IS NOT THE ANSWER